cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 - **Convergence rate for pressure**: The pressure approximation converges with order 1 in the :math:`L^2` norm.
 - **Convergence rate for velocity**: The velocity approximation converges with order 2 in the :math:`\boldsymbol{L^2}` norm, provided that :math:`\Omega` is convex.

+A summary of the Crouzeix-Raviart FEM properties is presented in [Br14]_.
 However parasite currents for low velocities can appear when using the VEF approach, see [F06]_.

 New Finite element basis
 ------------------------